frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/non_profit/membership.md

 ## 3.4 Setting up webhook

-You can setup webhook from the RazorPay dashboard in settings.
+You can set up a webhook from the RazorPay dashboard in settings.
 You can read more about webhooks in RazorPay [here](https://razorpay.com/docs/webhooks/).
 This webhook will notify your ERPNext site whenever a new subscription is created or renewed.

 <img class="screenshot" alt="Membership" src="{{docs_base_url}}/assets/img/non_profit/razorpay-webhook.png">

-You will need the following details to setup the webhook.
+You will need the following details to set up the webhook.

 ### 3.4.1 Webhook URL